EPprivate/private_repo/article_analysis/README.md

 ## Additional Comment: "A Relatively New Feature"

+Not an issue, rather a comment.
 There is a following line in the article:

 | Multiple selection is a relatively new, very powerful editor feature... |
 |---|